LOSEARDES77/Rock-Paper-Scissors-Game/README.md

 # Rock Paper Scissors Python
-Just a basic rps game done in python
+Just a basic rps game writen in python and in cpp